|Norwegian Forest Cat Re-homing Centre.|

 The other main aim of the group is to preserve and maintain the original type of The Norwegian Forest Cat as described and promoted by the pioneers of the breed in their Norwegian homeland.

-We have access to communication and guidelines from two of these Norwegian pioneers namely, Else Nylund and the late Helene Nordane; we will use their directives to meet our aim via the following objectives:
+We have access to communication and guidelines from two of these Norwegian pioneers namely, the late Else Nylund and the late Helene Nordane; we will use their directives to meet our aim via the following objectives:

-The society will primarily exist help Norwegian Forest Cats in need.
+The society will primarily exist to help Norwegian Forest Cats in need.
 We will also encourage and promote the responsible breeding and ownership of Norwegian Forest Cats in accordance with the aspirations and opinions of the original Norwegian breeders.

 As a Society we recommend breeder members register their kittens with their respective registering bodies on the active/non-active or breeding/non breeding register (other regulatory bodies).
 Registration certifies parentage, and allows breeders the option to improve the breed by breeding from selected cats showing the best qualities from healthy bloodlines.
 As a society our aims are to advocate breeding using traditional bloodlines for the good of the breed and we see registering is recognised as upholding good practice.